It Promotes Control

 Only the covering of God’s own presence can protect us.
 Only the Lord of hosts commands the armies of heaven.
 Only the Holy Spirit restrains evil, guards our hearts, and keeps the enemy at bay.
 God alone is our refuge, our strong tower, our fortress, and our shield.

 Human leaders may teach and guide - but they cannot cover.
-And when they claim to, that claim becomes a chain rather than a shelter, a mechanism of control rather than a ministry of grace.
+And when they claim to, that claim can become a chain rather than a shelter, a mechanism of control rather than a ministry of grace.
 The only covering that truly protects the believer is the presence, power, and faithfulness of God Himself.

 Surveillance and Reporting